Autodesk Fusion Features | Autodesk Fusion | Autodesk

 Event simulation

 Remove unnecessary bulk from an existing design.
-Optimise for light weighting or to maximise stiffness.
-Using 3D mesh outputs as a guide, you will be able to advance design refinements.
+Optimize for light weighting or to maximize stiffness.
+Using 3D mesh outputs as a guide, you'll be able to advance design refinements.

 Document your designs

-Document your designs in Autodesk Fusion 360 with 2D drawings, renderings and multi-step animations.
-Include dimensions, notes, tolerances and customised properties.
+Document your designs in Autodesk Fusion 360 with 2D drawings, renderings, and multi-step animations.
+Include dimensions, notes, tolerances, and custom properties.

 2D manufacturing drawings